ArtHouse Crouch End

 As the name implies, this is a two-screen cinema and live arts space situated in the leafy environs of Crouch End.

-Voted London's best cinema by Time Out readers in 2014, this two-screen independent venue in a former Salvation Army Hall opened its doors in spring 2014 and quickly became a favourite with locals from Crouch End and the surrounding area.
+Regularly voted London's best cinema by readers, this two-screen independent venue in a former Salvation Army Hall opened its doors in spring 2014 and quickly became a favourite with locals from Crouch End and the surrounding area.
 The ArtHouse prides itself on being not just a cinema but also a venue offering music, comedy and theatre.
 Its programme leans towards independent and foreign movies, while the foyer area offers a welcoming bar and café serving an attractive selection of food and drink.
-Time Out was proud to see copies of its reviews blown up large and stuck on walls for customers to read last time we popped in.

 |Do you own this business?|

 - A pure adrenaline hit of a movie that takes place mostly in the lethal glare of daylight, Sam Mendes’s stunning, sorta-single-take ‘1917’ hits its greatest heights when darkness falls.
 A single British tommy dusts himself off from a glancing wou...Read more

 - Strip away its poppy Viking folklore and state-of-the-art animation and the ‘How to Train Your Dragon’ franchise has always boiled down satisfyingly to a simple riff on a ‘Black Stallion’-like tale of a boy and his scaly pal.
 So the prospect of Be...Read more